Cushing Academy: Extracurricular activities

 Clubs and organizations at Cushing include A Cappella, Art Club, Black Student Union, Classical Music Club, Debate Club, E-News Club, Film Club, International Club, Kindness Club, Math Club, Model United Nations, and Pride.

 The student newspaper, The Breeze, has been published since 1888.
 The student yearbook, The Penguin, has been published since 1933.

-Cushing's annual Mountain Day tradition began in 1926 in honor of Dr. Cowell, the third principal.
+Cushing's annual Mountain Day tradition began in 1926 in honor of Cowell, the third principal.
 Mountain Day was started by James W. Vose, Cowell's successor.
 On Mountain Day, which traditionally takes place in late September, the Cushing community goes to Mount Monadnock for a day of walking.
 During World War II, Mountain Day was held at the nearer Mount Watatic for a few years due to gas rationing.

 Another tradition is the Winter Carnival.
 The first carnival, in 1921, was an athletic competition.
 The modern winter carnival has some outdoor events, but also indoor events such as cupcake decorating.